andrewhessler/paint-by-algo/THOUGHTS.md

 Okay, I got it so that "last press wins" and also "living presses continue", so holding A and then D, go D, then let go of D, start going A.
 Pretty sure the old way had the W/A bias as well.
 So this is an improvement, just not sure if there's a more readable way to do it.

+### Animation structure thoughts
+Animation has specific events it consumes for and then runs the corresponding animation, so on the CurrentTileEvent, we run an animation... hmm, kind of already doing that.
+I might not mind the current structure.
+It's a reasonable amount of specific.
+I'll at least move it out into `animation/`.

+I guess next is a `Wall`.